byme8/ZeroQL/README.md

     <ZeroQLConfig Include="you.custom.config.name.json"/>
 </ItemGroup>
 ```
-If you want to disable automatic generation on every build, it is possible to disable it:
+If you want to turn off automatic generation on every build, it is possible to disable it:
 ``` xml
 <PropertyGroup>
    <ZeroQLOnBuildTriggerEnabled>False</ZeroQLOnBuildTriggerEnabled>